 How Do Physical Dependence And Addiction Compare?

 In general, when we use the term dependence, we are referring to a state in which an individual has built up a physical tolerance to a substance.
-The substance is often some form of illegal or prescription drug, but can also be another substance, such as a topical cream for dry skin.
+The substance is often some form of an illegal or prescription drug, but can also be another substance, such as a topical cream for dry skin.
 When the individual stops using the substance, he or she experiences symptoms of withdrawal.
 For example, in the case of a topical cream, the individual could experience advanced skin dryness.

 While you can experience physical dependence without addiction, physical dependence is often a step on the road to addiction, and addiction can follow shortly thereafter.
 When we refer to addiction, we refer to the state in which the brain adjusts to prolonged dependence on a substance.
 These adjustments are biochemical and can cause people to act in ways they otherwise wouldn’t while attempting to pursue the substance to which they are both addicted and physically dependent.